CletusAy/Quiz-Maker/README.md

 # Quiz-Maker
-A python program that allows teachers set multiple choice questions and allows students take quiz and get scored.
+A Python program that allows teachers to set multiple choice questions and allows students to take the quiz and get scored.
+I'm proud to present a Python Quiz Maker & Grader I built.
+This interactive project allows users to take a quiz on Python basics, see their scores, and even add questions!